dpneumo/Floyd_Warshall/README.md

 Cycling through all values for indices k, i, & j fills the matrix with the shortest path between each node pair.
 Note that if the distance from `node[i]` to `node [j]` equals the distance from `node[j]` to `node[i] ` the matrix is symmetric about the diagonal from `dist[0][0]` to `dist[n-1][n-1]` which allows additional optimization that is not used in this code.

 [Wikipedia reference.](https://en.wikipedia.org/wiki/Floyd%E2%80%93Warshall_algorithm)

+**Demo:**

+A short demo of this implementation of the Floyd Warshall Algorithm is included in the demo folder.

+    cd FloydWarshall/demo
+    ruby runner.rb

+The structured data input and the cost matrix output will be shown.
+THis demo is taken from a portion of a solution to the [Advent of Code 2022 Day 16](https://adventofcode.com/2022) puzzle.